ProfilePic

 • Closing costs may be higher to offset the lower mortgage interest rate

-• May be problematic if income doesn’t grow with the rate increase
+• It may be problematic if income doesn’t grow with the rate increase

 A 2-1 buydown may be the best solution to get a home loan with lower mortgage rates, especially if the seller pays for the buydown.
-If you think a 2-1 buydown may be right for your situation, call the experts at NASB at 855-465-0753.
+If you think a 2-1 buydown may suit your situation, call the experts at NASB at 888-661-1982.

-*This blog is not intended to and does not constitute legal advice or financial / investment / tax advice.
-North American Savings Bank does not make any guarantee or other promise as to the results obtained.
+*This blog is not intended to and does not constitute legal or financial / investment/tax advice.
+North American Savings Bank does not guarantee or promise the results obtained.
 The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.